Rude (film): Production

-Produced with the assistance of the Canadian Film Centre, Rude was the first Canadian dramatic feature to be written, produced, and directed by an all-black team.
+Rude is the first feature film created by the filmmaking duo Clement Virgo and Damon D'Oliveira after they met and conceived the concept of the film at a Canadian Film Centre residency in 1991.
+Produced by Conquering Lion Pictures with the assistance of the Canadian Film Centre, Rude was the first Canadian dramatic feature to be written, produced, and directed by an all-black team.
 It was hailed, along with Soul Survivor, as ushering in a new Black Canadian film aesthetic.

 Awards

 At TIFF, the film received an honorable mention from the jury for the Best Canadian Film award.

 The film received eight Genie Award nominations at the 16th Genie Awards in 1996, for Best Picture, Best Director (Virgo), Best Supporting Actor (Johnson), Best Supporting Actress (Crawford), Best Screenplay (Virgo), Best Cinematography (Barry Stone), Best Editing (Susan Maggi) and Best Original Score (Aaron Davis and John Lang).

 Restoration

 In 2017 the film was digitally restored by Technicolor, Toronto and Montreal, under the supervision of Virgo and producer Damon D'Oliveira.
 The restored version screened in the Cinematheque section of the 2017 Toronto International Film Festival.